One of the anomalies in European car manufacturing history of the Twentieth century was the enduring success of Citroen's Traction Avant.

-Possibly due to the well-publicised circumstances, the Traction Avant created a tremendous level of media and public interest when it was first in 1935, the first mass-produced front-wheel-drive car produced by a major French vehicle manufacturer.
+Possibly due to the well-publicised circumstances, the Traction Avant created a tremendous level of media and public interest when it was first in 1935, the first mass-produced front-wheel-drive car developed by a major French vehicle manufacturer.

 Andre Citroen and his highly talented development team's touch could be seen in every aspect of the Traction Avant, in its as front-wheel drive, unitary construction, and independent suspension, a mechanical combination which set unprecedented new standards for exceptional stability and exemplary handling.